 What is a LIMS?

 LIMS is the acronym for a Laboratory Information Management System (LIMS).
-It is a system that allows laboratories to trace and track all samples or specimens that are received into the laboratory, tests performed; methods utilized, their results, any changes to results, control limits, QC values, and should also track the analyst, date and time of each step in the analysis process.
-Many LIMS systems also have integrated billing, personnel training record tracking, instrument calibration, chemical inventory and a customer relationship management module.
-LIMS systems can be quite simple form a set of Excel templates and Word report templates, to a sophisticated data management with a secure SQL database solution that provides all of the above features and much more in terms of automated data import from instrument integration, automated e-mailing, faxing of reports and other tasks, Intelligent Character Recognition (ICR) to scan documents directly into the database, and a secure web-based sample or specimen submission and reporting portal.
+It is a system that allows laboratories to trace and track all samples or specimens that are received into the laboratory, tests performed; methods utilized, their results, any changes to results, control limits, QC values, and should also track the analyst, date, and time of each step in the analysis process.
+Many LIMS systems also have integrated billing, personnel training record tracking, instrument calibration, chemical inventory, and a customer relationship management module.
+LIMS systems can be quite simple, from a set of Excel templates and Word report templates, to a sophisticated data management application with a secure SQL database solution that provides all of the above features and much more in terms of automated data import from instrument integration, automated e-mailing, faxing of reports, Intelligent Character Recognition (ICR) to scan documents directly into the database, and a secure web-based sample or specimen submission and reporting portal.

 How do I select the LIMS that is right for my Laboratory?

 How do I begin in defining my data management needs and goals?

 To begin evaluating your laboratory’s needs it is often best to begin by preparing an outline of current needs, immediate goals and gradually including more and more detail.
 Begin by understanding the immediate, intermediate and long-term goals of the laboratory (It is often a good idea to interview other LIMS stakeholders) to ensure that their goals are also included.
 Other stakeholders typically include; the IT manager, the financial/billing manager, and other laboratory division managers.
 Here are a few questions that you will want to answer:

 - Are we strictly an internal support laboratory or do we plan to market our services to external clients in the future?

 - How will we get our static table data into the new system?
 How much will the vendor charge for this?